floriank/blog/content/post/using-phoenix-with-docker-part-1-introduction.md

 - the user frontend (web application)
 - data storage for images and their properties
 - serving images in a somewhat efficient way
-- a queue solution with job workers
+- a queue solution with job workers (maybe ...?)

 The project can be grabbed from [its repository](https://github.com/floriank/kitteh-phoenix) if you are interested.